Table of Contents

 - Have all your relevant financial information and paperwork ready, including earnings information, Social Security and pension statements, 401(k) statements and any current information on your existing life, disability and other supplemental insurance policies.

+As far as questions to ask, feel free to inquire about the financial representative's qualifications and experience.
 Ask for more clarification on the financial services and products the representative recommends, especially if you're unclear about what they are or whether a particular solution is the right fit for your financial situation.
 You may also want to ask about:

 - The out-of-pocket costs associated with suggested products.